gbbns/gbbns.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Hi.
+Hi there.

-I&rsquo;m an experienced digital developer specialising in front-end development, UX and mobile, with a passion/mild obsession for well written &amp; clean code.
+I&rsquo;m an experienced digital developer with a specialising in front-end development, UX and mobile, with a passion/mild obsession for well written &amp; clean code.
 I enjoy the challenge of using &amp; learning new and emerging technologies to better projects, as well as delivering cross device, compliant, usable websites.

-Keen to gain greater understanding of User Experience to ensure the best solutions are always being delivered.

 A dabbler of HTML5, CSS3, JS.
 Tinkerer of mobile first &amp; RWD; Drinker of coffee; Maker of cakes; Not necessarily in that order.

 I also like to take pictures which can be seen on [VSCO](http://jibubo.vsco.co) &amp; [Instagram](http://instagram.com/jibubo).

-Specialties: Frontend development, UI/UX, Mobile, Responsive, HTML5, CSS3, Sass, JavaScript (jQuery), Grunt, basic Node.js, SEO, Web Standards, Web Accessibility, Usability, Cross browser testing, A/B testing.
+Specialties: Front-end development, UI/UX, Mobile, Responsive, HTML5, CSS3, Sass, JavaScript (jQuery), Grunt, basic Node.js, SEO, Web Standards, Cross browser testing, A/B testing.